 WAMS uses the Role Based Access Control method to support multiple processes.
 Decide whether academics can see their colleagues’ allocations or can propose specific allocations for their units for considerations by the Head of School.
 Or set it up such that workload management is budget planning tool only.
 The choice is yours.

-The defining strength of WAMS is that it is designed and implemented by academics who were former Head of Department and are passionate Computer Science lecturers.
+The defining strength of WAMS is that it was originally designed and implemented by academics who were former Heads of Department and are passionate Computer Science lecturers.
 The former ensures that the application is throughly in tune with the needs of academic managers, while the latter means that the system’s foundations are based on solid theory and informed by best practice.

 WAMS sports a range of features designed to optimise the workload allocation process and to enhance organisations’ resource management.
 Best of all – new features are constantly being added.

 WAMS is designed to be versatile enough to handle complex and evolving workload models that differ across faculties, schools and departments.

 WAMS can concurrently handle multiple academic workload models, provide consistent tracking and reporting and manage a wide range of diverse and evolving workload model types, envelopes, rules and calculations.

 The WAMS system can also be configured to work with various modes and teaching campuses by allowing allocations to be assigned to staff, units or offers.

 Managing unit (subject/course) and staff workload go hand in hand.
 A teaching allocation in one affects the other, so WAMS supports both a Staff and a Unit perspective on workload management.
 For staff, the system supports setting targets for the various Envelopes defined in the workload model.

 Actual allocations are then compared against the target.
 For units, some allocations may be based on enrolments;

 WAMS validates the allocations against those.
 For both staff and units, details printable reports can be downloaded.
 It’s also possible to send email notifications to staff if their workload allocations have changed since they las accessed them.